 JUMP TO

-There is no single way to become a Netflix actor—Netflix finds talent through casting websites, agent submissions, and even social media.
-Auditions aren't conducted in-house, but the production companies Netflix hires are frequently on the lookout for new talent through these channels.
-These production companies often cast unknown actors, which makes Netflix a great place to break into the biz regardless of your representation status.
+There’s no single way to become a Netflix actor—the streamer seeks talent via casting websites, agent submissions, and even social media.
+Auditions aren’t conducted in-house, but the production companies Netflix hires are frequently on the lookout for new talent through these channels.
+These production companies often cast unknown actors, too, which makes Netflix a great place to break into the business regardless of your representation status.

 And while it's true that most actors land Netflix auditions through their agents, that doesn't mean you can't make it without representation.